Saanjher Baati: Plot

-Mishmi misleads Charu's mother, Sheuli, who was alive, to kill Charu, and adds poison to the sweets in her factory and frames Arjo for the same.
+Mishmi with the help of Jhumpa misleads Charu's mother, Sheuli, who was alive, to kill Charu, and adds poison to the sweets in her factory and frames Arjo for the same.
 After this Surjasekhar kidnaps Chini, Arjo spots him and while trying to escape, he fakes his death in an accident.
+Jhumpa and Mishmi plans to kill Charu and her unborn baby but they fails and Mishmi is exposed by Charu while Jhumpa escapes.
 Later, Sheuli identifies Charu and confesses her crimes.
+Jhumpa with her accomplish Fatik tries to kill Sheuli and Charu to run away with Sheuli's jewellery.
+However Charu saves herself and Jhumpa gets injured.
 Meanwhile, Surjasekhar returns to kill Charu and he throws a bomb inside Charu's car, which blasts, causing her death.
 Devastated and agitated, Arjo shoots Surjasekhar and thus gets arrested.
 Meanwhile, Jhumpa hits Charu, who actually had survived the blast and was lying half-dead on the ground, and snatches her jewellery.
 Mishmi, her brother Mohit, and Jhumpa plan to impersonate Mishmi's daughter as Charu's daughter to the Mullicks.
 Arjo mourns and laments Charu's death and decides to kill Mishmi and Mohit, after he gets released.
 On the other hand, Charu is rescued by a stranger named Deepjoy.